 PLACES TO EAT

-Please note, due to the Coronavirus most of the places listed below are now back open, providing eat in/out or takeaway service if you prefer.
+Please note, due to the Coronavirus most of the places listed below are offering takeaway service only.
 They may require more notice for orders, please be patient with them.
 You can check the individual website links below for up to date information.

 Village Green Café, Eyam – Sara will always give you a warm welcome here at the café which is open thurs-mon 9ish-4ish serving delicious soup, sandwiches, cakes & yummy treats.

 Stellas Kitchen - *currently takeaway only* Afro-Caribbean food offered by Stella from her farmhouse kitchen.
 Light lunches, Fri/Sat eve & takeaways (except Tuesday) A true quirky addition to your stay.

 The Miners Arms, Eyam – nice friendly local village pub just a 5 minute walk away.
 Food served every day except Sunday.
 Beer festivals & hog roasts run on village event days, the hub of our village.

 The Bulls Head, Foolow – you will receive a friendly welcome at this traditional pub which sells local beers & serves delicious food in both the restaurant & bar area.
 One of our favourites & only a 30 minute walk away over the fields, don’t forget your torch for the way home!